chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

 Check that your implementation passes the tests `Element1DVarTest.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/test/java/minicp/engine/constraints/Element1DVarTest.java?at=master>`_
 Those tests are not checking that the filtering is domain-consistent.
 Write additional tests to check the domain consistency.

-The stable mariage problem
+The stable matching problem
 ===========================

-Complete the partial model `StableMariage.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/main/java/minicp/examples/StableMariage.java?at=master>`_
+Complete the partial model `StableMatching.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/main/java/minicp/examples/StableMatching.java?at=master>`_.
 This model makes use of the `Element1DVar` constraint you have just implemented and is also a good example of manipulation of logical and reified constraints.
-Check that you discover the 6 solutions.
+Ensure that your implementation discovers all 6 solutions to the provided instance.

 The absolute value constraint
 ==============================